iexcloud/docs/source/getting-started/write-and-read-a-record.md

 ![](./write-and-read-a-record/loadData-response.png)

 That was fast and easy, right?!
-If you opted to generate a new dataset, let's examine it.
+If you opted to generate a new dataset, using the `createDatasetOnDemand: true` setting, let's examine the dataset.

 ## Examine the Generated Dataset